rayanamal/timelock/README.md

 Time-lock puzzles are cryptographic algorithms which encrypt data in a way that it's not possible to decrypt it until a certain amount of time passes.

+This means you can near-instantaneously "encrypt" a piece of data *to an amount of time you choose*, and in order to decrypt it, a computer program has to run continuously for the specified amount of time.

 This program is designed to timelock numerical keys, which you can then use with other encryption tools like [`age`](https://github.com/FiloSottile/age) to encrypt whatever data you want.

 A good explanation of the algorithm can be found here: